severanceline/DigitroShop/README.md

 # DigitroShop 🛒
-**A Professional E-commerce Platform built with .NET 8, Clean Architecture, and CQRS.**
+**An e-commerce application built with .NET 8, Clean Architecture, and CQRS-inspired patterns.**

-DigitroShop is a robust, full-featured online store and administration system.
-It is designed with a heavy focus on backend architecture, scalability, and secure role-based access control.
+DigitroShop is an online store and administration system created to practice common e-commerce workflows and backend architecture concepts, including layered design, role-based access control, and validation.

 ---

 ## 🚀 Key Architectural Highlights
-This project is not just a shop; it's a demonstration of modern software engineering patterns:
+This project applies several software design patterns and architectural concepts:

-*   **Clean Architecture:** Divided into 5 distinct layers (*Domain, Application, Infrastructure, Persistence, Presentation*) to ensure separation of concerns and maintainability.
+*   **Clean Architecture:** The solution is divided into five layers: Domain, Application, Infrastructure, Persistence, and Presentation.
+This separation helps organize business logic, data access, and presentation concerns.
-*   **CQRS Pattern:** Command and Query Responsibility Segregation is used in the service layer to optimize data operations.
+*   **CQRS-Inspired Separation:** Read and write responsibilities are separated in the service layer where applicable, helping keep application workflows clearer and easier to maintain.
-*   **Facade Pattern:** Implemented to simplify the interaction between controllers and complex service logic, making the codebase cleaner.
+*   **Facade Pattern:** Used in selected application workflows to provide a simpler interface between controllers and underlying services.
-*   **Custom Authentication & Authorization:** Instead of using default Identity, I built a custom **Claims-based Cookie Authentication** system from scratch, including custom User, Role, and UserInRole management.
+*   **Custom Authentication & Authorization:** The project uses a custom claims-based cookie authentication system with User, Role, and UserInRole management instead of ASP.NET Core Identity.
-*   **Layered Validation:** Ensuring data integrity via **FluentValidation** on the server-side and **JavaScript/jQuery** on the client-side.
+*   **Layered Validation:** Input validation is handled with FluentValidation on the server side and JavaScript/jQuery on the client side.

 ---